Way of Life Literature

 Even then it was done largely at the prompting of Bible publishers greedy to make ever larger profits by introducing an ever more bewildering smorgasbord of “up-to-date” Bibles.
 Believers of the 1600s, 1700s, 1800s, and even most of the 1900s, loved the “quaint” old English of the King James Bible.
 They did not think it strange that their Bible did not sound like the morning newspaper.
 It is the Bible!
 It was written thousands of years ago!
 It is the Word of the eternal God!
 It is nothing like the morning newspaper; why, pray tell, should it sound like one?
 “I believe that it is correct for an English translation to preserve an appropriate archaic flavor as a way of preserving the distance between us and the biblical world.
 Joseph Wood Krutch used an evocative formula in connection with the King James Bible when he spoke of ‘an appropriate flavor of a past time’” (Ryken, The Word of God in English, p.
 182).

-Strong’s Exhaustive Concordance.
-In my estimation, Strong’s is the most important Bible study tool ever published.
+STRONG’S EXHAUSTIVE CONCORDANCE.
+We believe the Strong’s Exhaustive Concordance is the most important single Bible study tool ever published.
 Not only is it exhaustive in its treatment of the words of the English Bible, but it also links the English words to an exceptional dictionary of the Hebrew and Greek terms underlying the English.
 One does not have to know the Greek and Hebrew alphabets to use Strong’s dictionary; he developed a masterly apparatus whereby each Greek and Hebrew word is assigned a number, and the student can thus search for Greek and Hebrew terms by numbers.
 The dictionary gives a concise definition of the Greek or Hebrew word as well as a list of how the word is translated at various places in the English Bible.

 Sharing Policy: Much of our material is available for free, such as the hundreds of articles at the Way of Life web site.
 Other items we sell to help fund our expensive literature and foreign church planting ministries.
 Way of Life's content falls into two categories: sharable and non-sharable.
 Things that we encourage you to share include the audio sermons, O Timothy magazine, FBIS articles, and the free eVideos and free eBooks.
 You are welcome to make copies of these at your own expense and share them with friends and family, but they cannot be posted to web sites.
 You are also welcome to use excerpts from the articles in your writings, in sermons, in church bulletins, etc. All we ask is that you give proper credit.
 Things we do not want copied and distributed freely are items like the Fundamental Baptist Digital Library, print editions of our books, electronic editions of the books that we sell, the videos that we sell, etc. The items have taken years to produce at enormous expense in time and money, and we use the income from sales to help fund the ministry.
 We trust that your Christian honesty will preserve the integrity of this policy.
 "For the scripture saith, Thou shalt not muzzle the ox that treadeth out the corn.
 And, The labourer is worthy of his reward" (1 Timothy 5:18).